 Assessment and Intervention

-When a pupil joins Strathmore School, their communication skills (and if appropriate their feeding skills) are assessed by a Speech and Language Therapist in their new setting.
-This includes direct work with the pupil, observation in class, liaison with teaching staff and parents, and liaison with staff from their previous setting when possible.
+When a learner joins Strathmore School, their communication skills (and if appropriate their feeding skills) are assessed by a Speech and Language Therapist in their new setting.
+This includes direct work with the learner, observation in class, liaison with teaching staff and parents, and liaison with staff from their previous setting when possible.